michael-fadly/ECS/project-01/README.md

 # Project: Button

-## Objectives
+## Part 1 - done

-* Create a webpage with a button that when clicked returns a random number between 1 and 100 - done
+1. Create a webpage with a button that when clicked returns a random number between 1 and 100

-* Put that number in an object - done?
+2. Put that number in an object

-* Call on the object to check if it's less or greater than 50 you pass or fail -done
+3. Call on the object to check if it's less or greater than 50 you pass or fail

-* HTML: Button, Background Color, Text Changes -done
+4. HTML: Button, Background Color, Text Changes

+## Part 2

+1. Create a message variable

+2. Create a for loop that chooses a random number

+3. Put the number in the message

+4. Put the message in an element

+5. add an image